pen-lang/pen/README.md

 ### Reliable testing

 - All unit tests are deterministic.
-- So tests are always reliable and fast.
+- So testing is always reliable and fast.

 ### [System injection](https://pen-lang.org/advanced-features/system-injection.html)